jwowillo/hub/doc/design.md

 * The header will be larger bold text that says 'hub' (2).
 * Styles will be refactored from the template into 'static/styles.css' and be as general as possible (3, 5).
-* The template will be moved into a file called 'tmpl/index.html' (4, 6).
+* The template will be moved into a file called 'tmpl/index.html'.
+It will be cached using a cache like in 'Cache'.
+A separate process will clear the cache every day (4, 6).
 * `http.FileServer` will be used to serve static files (7).
-* A cache will be provided like in 'Cache'.
-The cache will be checked by the main handler before querying a favicon and updated after querying a favicon.
+* A cache like in 'Cache' will be checked by the main handler before querying a favicon and updated after querying a favicon.
 A separate process will clear the cache every day (8).
 * The major version will be embedded in the server.
 A separate process will check the Github release API for the most version in that major version every day.
 The release with that version will then be downloaded and extracted over